xiechuwen1/M-2DANet/README.md

-# M<sup>2</sup>DANet: A Multi-level Domain Adaptation Network with Multi-dimensional Feature Extractor for EEG Emotion Recognition
+# M<sup>2</sup>Net: A Multi-Dimensional Feature Fusion and Multi-Level Domain Adaptation Network for Cross-Subject EEG Emotion Recognition

 ## Note on Code and Models